-ARID 2310 Interior Design Graphics and Presentation 1-2-2 Prerequisite: ART1030, ART 1011.
+ARID 2310 Interior Design Graphics and Presentation

+Prerequisite: ART1030, ART 1011.
 Corequisite: ARID 2111 must be taken concurrently.
 Exploration of graphic, written and verbal presentation techniques.
 Application of principles of layout and composition.
 Experimentation with media and materials.
-Emphasis on developing skill in freehand sketching.
+Rendering in color media, including but not limited to markers and colored pencils.
+Emphasis on developing skill in freehand sketching, particularly for interior design project needs.